Location: Jamestown , Tennessee, United States

 Room and Board Arrangements

-Cost: Students are resposible for their tuition, fees, & food costs only
+Cost: Students are resposible for their tuition, fees, & food costs only (maybe lodging, too, depending on funding)

 Name of institution offering credit: East Tennessee State University